Split-Community/split_support_tools/python_admin_api_tool/README.md

 1. Export Groups
    - This will export all groups and the users in each group.

-2. Export Segments
+2. Export Segments Definitions
-   - This will export all segments across all workspaces and environments as well as the corresponding keys.
+   - This will export all segments definitions across all workspaces and environments.

 3. Export Splits
    - This will export all Splits (not the definitions) across all workspaces and environments.